nydame/sleep-walker/README.md

-# An Alexa Trivia Skill
+# An Alexa Skill (category: Organizers and Assistants)
 In development.
 (So far only available in US English 🇺🇸  )